-15 Apr Interview with Hand Embroidery Artisan: Mohd Gulzar Ansaari
+15 Apr Meet our Master Embroiderer Mohd Gulzar Ansaari

-The opportunity to work with high skilled artisans has always made us appreciate the very elusive – soulful details of the journey of a design from an artwork to a ready material.
-The artisans are skilled in their crafts and rightly so, they are also opinionated about design.
-Together we share viewpoints, laughter and sometimes disagreements, all while trying to achieve the desired outcome.
+The opportunities to work with highly skilled artisans has always made us appreciate an idea’s elusive – soulful journey to a finished product.
+The artisans are experienced in their crafts and are also opinionated about design.
+We share viewpoints, laughter, and sometimes disagreements while trying to achieve a similar outcome.

-We work with artisans out of their own creative spaces – thus with time, their workplace literally becomes our place of work too and soon every detail about them and their workplace become an everlasting memory.
-The way they still use their stained but gorgeous old tea pots and always sit and work by the window sill that is half covered with an old embroidered mesh.
-The way we make small conversations about our families, about our past, our hopes, and our future.
+Marasim works with Master embroider Gulzar out of his own creative space.
+Thus, with time, Gulzar’s workplace has become our second home, and every detail about him and how he works has become an everlasting memory.
+The way he uses his stained but gorgeous old teapots and always sits and works by the window sill that is always half covered with an old embroidered mesh and how we make small conversations about our families, past, hopes, and our future.
 These relationships are the foundation of Marasim.
 Our collected glints of pure gold.
-In these unprecedented times, we are opening up our box of stories with a hope that they will inspire some hopes and smiles.
+In these unprecedented times, we are opening up our box of stories with the hope that they will inspire some hope and smiles.
+Gulzaar Ansari.

 Meet Mohd.
-Gulzar Ansaari, 40 years old, an unsung hero of fashion.
+Gulzar Ansaari an unsung hero of fashion.

-They got an opportunity to embroider a 100 year old flag for Hatfield House in England.
-After almost 45-50 days of working day and night, they did a great job at recreating the flag and earned around $3200 (almost 17 years ago) for their work.
-Additionally, the same British designer offered them regular hand embroidery work for 4 years.
-As self independent hand workers, this phase was like a dream for Gulzar’s family.
+They got an opportunity to embroider a 100-year-old flag for Hatfield House in England.
+After almost 45-50 days of working day and night, they did a great job recreating the flag and earned around $3200 (nearly 17 years ago) for their work.
+Additionally, the same British designer offered them regular hand embroidery work for four years.
+As self-independent hand workers, this phase was like a dream for Gulzar’s family.

-After this phase passed, the opportunities became scarce and the ability to work independently was challenging.
-The connoisseurs of genuine craftsmanship were rare.
-The hourly wages offered were meager.
-Moreover, the fellow embroiderers were switching to masonry jobs to be able to put bread on their tables.
+After this phase, opportunities became scarce, and the ability to work independently was challenging.
+The connoisseurs of genuine craftsmanship were rare, and the hourly wages offered were meager.
+Moreover, their fellow embroiderers were switching to masonry jobs to be able to put bread on their tables.

-Gulzar and family also tried to design and create their own collection of embroidered bags and handcrafted accessories.
-They would work and stock up during the off season and try to sell them during the wedding or festival season.
-But soon Gulzar realized that sales was not the family’s forte therefore he returned to doing hand embroidery work for other designers.
+To escape this situation, Gulzar and his family designed their collection of embroidered bags and handcrafted accessories.
+They would work and stock up during the off-season and try to sell them during the wedding or festival season.
+But soon, Gulzar realized that ‘sales’ was not their cup of tea and they should focus on pursuing their art.
+Therefore, he started doing hand embroidery work for other designers.

-The one piece of advice that he wants to give designers is that they should spend time to understand the technique.
-In his own words, “There is a difference between sketching with the pen and embroidering with the needle.
-If the designers really want to create masterpieces and bring the best of their collaboration then the designers have to make an effort to treat hand embroidery like a software technology and spend time to understand its language really well.”
+His designer collaborations lend him new and challenging design work, which he relished solving with his extraordinary skills.
+Gulzar says, “There is a difference between sketching with the pen and embroidering with the needle.
+Suppose the designers want to create masterpieces and bring the best out of their collaboration.
+In that case, the designers have to make an effort to treat hand embroidery like a software technology and spend time to understand its language well.”

-At 40, he feels optimistic about the future of his work, as he sees a revival for hand work.
-The young generation now value his talent and lineage.
-He is contacted by museums, designers, students and entrepreneurs to share his knowledge.
-Gulzar takes pride in his embroidery work and attention to details.
-He works for 10-12 hours every day, assisted by his siblings and extended family, who are also accomplished embroiderers in their own right.
+At 40, he feels optimistic about the future of his work, as he sees a trend for the revival of authentic hand work.
+He loves that the young generation values his talent and lineage and that he is approached by reputed museums, designers, students, and entrepreneurs to share his knowledge.
+Gulzar takes pride in his embroidery work and attention to detail.
+He works 10-12 hours daily, assisted by his siblings and extended family, who are also accomplished, embroiderers.